mobiletonster/blogposts/code/aspnetcore/custom-configuration-provider.md

 }
 ```

 Since Configuration Providers are singletons, the constructor should only be called once when the application bootstraps.
-The MemoryCache should live within the singletong and live as long as the application lives.
+The MemoryCache should live within the singleton and live as long as the application lives.

 Let's modify the TryGet method to add the code to cache the secret: